wykstc/PSR/README.md

 ELEA dataset can be found on this official website [ELEA](https://www.idiap.ch/en/dataset/elea) and you need to apply it.

+Other required files like annotation files and transcriptions all can be found on dataset website.
 ## Usage

 ### Train the model